Mahinda I

-Mahinda I (or Midel) was King of Anuradhapura in the 8th century, whose reign lasted from 738 to 741.
+Mahinda I, known colloquially as Midel, was King of Anuradhapura in the 8th century, whose reign lasted from 738 to 741.
 He succeeded his brother Kassapa III as King of Anuradhapura and was succeeded by his nephew Aggabodhi VI.

-He was a sentimental person who refused to wear the crown due to his grief on the death of his old friend, Nila.
-Nila had died only a short time before the coronation.
-King Mahinda duly discharged his kingly duties but gave up pleasures of the kingly office.
+Royal sources describe him as a humble and sentimental person who refused to wear the crown due to his grief on the death of his friend and possible lover, Nīla, with whom he had a very intimate relationship.
+Subsequently after his death, the king duly discharged his kingly duties but gave up pleasures of the kingly office.